editorconfig-checker/editorconfig-checker/README.md

   }
 }
 ```

+You can set any of the options under the `"Disable"` section to `true` to disable those particular checks.

 You could also specify command line arguments and they will get merged with the configuration file, the command line arguments have a higher precedence than the configuration.